Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 #### Accounts

-In terms of accounts you will need:
+In terms of accounts you will need: Nexus Account, Premium would be best.

+ALSO WARNING: You cant login anymore into Loverslab in the Wabbajack Settings.
+You have todo it now when the first Loverslab Mod pop up, you need to login over the Windows that pops up.
+If it works for you first time, good, if not only Login then restart the Install.